 A chart-topping native rapper used to be a rarity in the UK.
 As the foundations of the British rap industry have gradually built, the homegrown talents have eventually seen mainstream success, both on the singles stage and albums stage.
 But only a handful of UK rappers have seen a number one album.
-Since its inception in 1956, fourteen albums by a UK rapper have topped the UK Albums Chart; a history that is undocumented by our own publications.
+Since its inception in 1956, less than twenty albums by a UK rapper have topped the UK Albums Chart; a history that is undocumented by our own publications.

 From the very first to the latest, here are the chart-topping albums released by a British rapper.

 The Streets – A Grand Don’t Come for Free (2004)

 The very first album to top the UK charts by a UK rapper was The Streets’ second album, A Grand Don’t Come for Free.
 Written, performed and produced by Mike Skinner, the classic record centres around a girl named Simone and a missing £1,000.
 It entered the chart at number two, eventually topping the chart in its seventh week and returning back to number one four weeks later by dethroning the Scissor Sisters.

 The Streets – The Hardest Way to Make an Easy Living (2006)

 Date Achieved: 16 April 2006

 Label: 679 / Locked On

 With his third album, Mike Skinner became the first UK rapper to have two number one albums.
 The Hardest Way to Make an Easy Living debuted directly at number one, staying there for the week.
 Though not the most popular album in The Streets’ catalogue, it maintains its legacy for being yet another watershed moment for British hip hop.

 Plan B – The Defamation of Strickland Banks (2010)